open-tale/open-tale.github.io/_docs/05-skills.md

 * The maximum range is equal to 1m.

-* If the SP is higher than the target's Willpower, the target gets marked with a Demoralized mark of level SP.
+* If the SP is higher than the target's Resolve, the target gets marked with a Demoralized mark of level SP.

 * A character marked with Demoralized is unable to have critical rolls.